MontiLim/MontiPortfolio/README.md

 My name is Montipa Lim, but I prefer people to call me "Monti."
 I am a recent Cybersecurity graduate from GWU.
 I have been interested in Cybersecurity sine high school.
 I has become more passionate about Secure DevOps, Incident response and Cyber Forensic which why I decided to persue a bachelor in this field.

 ### Why Cybersecurity?
 As our society rapidly moving forward to Internet of Things (IoT), I have become more curious and interested of how this would effect us as a Cybersecurity profession and as a society.
 My question is how secure are we and maybe felt like my privacy has been a bit threaten.
-We cannot stop  technology from growing, but as a cybersecurity graduate,we need to be aware of how we stay secure with the new way of life.
+My passion about network security has grow as I learn more about IoT in cybersecurity perspective.
+Obviously, we cannot stop  technology from evolving, but as a cybersecurity graduate,we need to be aware and know how we can stay secure with these technologies that shaping our new way of life.

 You can use the [editor on GitHub](https://github.com/MontiLim/MontiPortfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.